Jovan Olafioye

-Jovan Olafioye (born December 16, 1987) is a former professional Canadian football offensive lineman who most recently played for the BC Lions of the Canadian Football League.
-He signed with the BC Lions as a free agent, after going undrafted in the 2009 NFL Draft.
+Jovan Olafioye (born December 16, 1987) is an American former professional football offensive lineman who played in the Canadian Football League (CFL).
+He signed with the BC Lions as a free agent, after going undrafted in the 2009 NFL draft.
 Jovan attended the 2009 Detroit Lions rookie mini camp.
 He played junior college football at Grand Rapids Community College for a year before attending North Carolina Central University.
+He was inducted into the Canadian Football Hall of Fame in 2025.

 Professional career

 BC Lions

 Olafioye signed with the BC Lions on April 20, 2010, and started all 18 games en route to being named a CFL West All-Star.
 For the next six seasons, he again started all 18 games and was named a CFL All-Star (All Pro) every year, while also winning the CFL's Most Outstanding Offensive Lineman Award in 2012.
 The 7x West All Star was also a runner-up to the award in 2011 and 2015.
 He won his first Grey Cup championship with the Lions in 2011.
 Following the 2016 BC Lions season in March 2017, rumours began circulating that the Lions were seeking to deal Olafioye to the Alouettes.